 Thought that was a pretty important article because clearly the feds have been involved provocateuring things before.

-But then there's a new article out that I've had a lot of questions about on-air and off-air.
+But then there's a new article out that had a lot of questions about on-air and off-air.

-Protection of Oathkeeper Kingpin Stuart Rhodes breaks the entire Capitol insurrection lies wide open.
+And that's a story basically: well, federal protection of Oathkeeper Kingpin Stuart Rhodes breaks the entire Capitol insurrection lies wide open.

-It was an interesting first attempt, given what we've seen since then, but reading it does give you a sense of the sort of facts that they were wrestling with last June and into July, which they've essentially decided to all conveniently forget since.
+But reading it does give you a sense of the sort of facts that they were wrestling with last June and into July, which they've essentially decided to all conveniently forget since.

 However, this article argues that they should start dealing with the reality that a separate group of folks were there and active that day.

-Quote, And this is a valuable thing.
+And this is a valuable thing.

-However, the possibility that the federal government had undercover operatives or informants involved in the events of 1-6, from its planning to its execution, compels us to turn our attention to the second category of participants.
+However, the possibility that the federal government had undercover operatives or informants involved in the events of 1-6 from its planning to its execution compels us to turn our attention to the second category of participants.

-We are especially interested in the unindicted co-conspirators who belong to any of the big three militia groups.
+We are especially interested in the unindicted co-conspirators who belong to any of the big three militia groups, the Oath Keepers, the Proud Boys, and the Three Percenters.

 The person who's writing this article is fully aware of the fact that members of the Oath Keepers, Proud Boys, and Three Percenters had been talking shit and planning about doing exactly what happened on the 6th.

-And that fact is really inconvenient for the right-wing media that spent years protecting these groups and pretending that they're actually just the victims of Antifa and the protectors of patriots.
+And that fact is really inconvenient for the right-wing media that spent years protecting these groups and pretending that they're actually just the victims of Antifa and the protectors of Patriots.

 In order to counter this problem, it's essential to make the very obvious right-wing extremists into government operatives, doing a false flag.